 Licensure as a Registered Pharmacist in California

 In order to practice pharmacy in California, individuals must meet state requirements, which are currently:

 - Age: Applicants must be at least 18 years of age.

 - Character: Applicants must be of good moral character and of temperate habits.

-- Experience: Pharmaceutical experience, consisting of 1,500 hours (500 additional hours over and above the examination requirement), is required before licensure may be granted.
+- Experience: Practical experience (1,500 hours), is required before licensure may be granted.
 This experience must predominantly relate to the dispensing of medications, compounding of prescriptions, preparing pharmaceutical preparations, keeping records, and making reports required by state and federal statutes.

 - Reciprocity: California has no reciprocal agreement with any state.

 The laws and regulations relating to pharmacy are embodied in the California Pharmacy Law which may be obtained from the California Board of Pharmacy, 1625 N. Market Blvd – Suite N219; Sacramento, California 95834.